nmonath/Coref-tf/README.md

 ## Download Pretrained MLM
 In our experiments, we used pretrained mask language models to initialize the mention_proposal and corefqa models.

-1) Download the pretrained models.
+1) Download the pretrained models. <br>
-Run
-`bash ./scripts/data/download_pretrained_mlm.sh /path_to_save_pretrained_mlm <model_sign>` to download and unzip the pretrained mlm models. <br>
+Run `bash ./scripts/data/download_pretrained_mlm.sh /path_to_save_pretrained_mlm <model_sign>` to download and unzip the pretrained mlm models. <br>
 `<model_sign>` shoule take the value of `[bert_base, bert_large, spanbert_base, spanbert_large, bert_tiny]`. <br>

-`bert_base, bert_large, spanbert_base, spanbert_large` are trained with a cased(upppercase and lowercase tokens) vocabulary.
+- `bert_base, bert_large, spanbert_base, spanbert_large` are trained with a cased(upppercase and lowercase tokens) vocabulary.
 Should use the cased train/dev/test corefence datasets. <br>

-`bert_tiny` is trained with a uncased(lowercase tokens) vocabulary.
+- `bert_tiny` is trained with a uncased(lowercase tokens) vocabulary.
 We use the tinyBERT model for fast debugging.
 Should use the uncased train/dev/test corefence datasets. <br>

 2) Transform SpanBERT from `Pytorch` to `Tensorflow`.
 Run `bash ./scripts/data/transform_ckpt_pytorch_to_tf.sh <model_name>  /path_to_spanbert_<scale>_pytorch_dir /path_to_bert_<scale>_tf_dir  /path_to_save_spanbert_tf_checkpoint_dir`
 and the `<model_name>` in TF will be saved in `/path_to_save_spanbert_tf_checkpoint_dir`.
 <br>